 Naming a designated beneficiary

-Only the OMERS Plan member can name a beneficiary or beneficiaries.
+In the event a benefit is payable to a designated beneficiary (in accordance with the order of entitlement explained above), OMERS can only administer the benefit if the OMERS Plan member has validly named a beneficiary or beneficiaries.
 An executor, estate trustee, power of attorney for property or survivor cannot name or change your designated beneficiary(ies).

-If you belonged to another pension plan or you worked for an OMERS employer but were not in the pension plan or had an unpurchased leave or cashed out your OMERS pension, you may be able to transfer or buy back that service and convert it to OMERS Plan credited service.
-This will increase your pension and may allow you to retire earlier without a reduction.
+If you belonged to another registered pension plan, you worked for an OMERS employer but were not in the OMERS Plan, you had an unpurchased leave or you transferred/cashed out your OMERS pension, you may be able to transfer or buy back that service and convert it to credited service in the OMERS Plan.
+This will increase your OMERS pension and may allow you to retire earlier without a reduction.

 How do I increase my pension?